Observation of many-body quantum phase transitions beyond the Kibble-Zurek mechanism

-To study dynamics of QPT, each time we prepare the superfluid at $V_0 = 5E_r$ and then hold it for 20~ms. After the holding, we ramp up the trap depth $V$ linearly with a ramping rate $k$ (Fig.~\ref{F2}\textbf{a}).
-For each $k$, we perform the band mapping at different $V$ and measure the corresponding MI fraction $\gamma_{MI}$ (Fig.~\ref{F2}\textbf{b}).
-According to Ref. \cite{Markus03}, the MI start to appear at $V_c=13 E_r$ for $^{87}$Rb.
+To study dynamics of QPT, we first prepare the superfluid at $V_0 = 5E_r$ and hold it for 20~ms. Then, we ramp up the trap depth $V$ linearly with a ramping rate $k$ (Fig.~\ref{F2}\textbf{a}).
+For each $k$, we perform the band mapping at different $V$ and measure the corresponding incoherent fraction $\gamma_{inc}$ (Fig.~\ref{F2}\textbf{b}).
+According to Ref. \cite{Markus03,QMC}, the MI starts to appear at $V_c=13 E_r$ for $^{87}$Rb in 3D optical lattices.
 We find two different response regions before and after ramping through $V_c$.
 In the SF region, the system responses to the ramping rapidly due to its gapless nature.
-We calculate the response time $\tau_{SF}$ by defining the time to reach $\gamma_{MI}=0.6$ and obtain a scaling-law dependence $\tau_{SF}\propto k^{-0.91(3)}$, slightly delayed from the ideal instant response $ k^{-1}$.
-The experimental extraction also agrees well with our numerical simulation by the Gutzwiller mean field theory (GMFT) (Fig.~\ref{F2}\textbf{c}).
-However, once the trap depth is above $V_c$, $\gamma_{MI}$ starts to furcate and show retarded or oscillating responses depending on $k$.
+We measure the response time $\tau_{SF}$ by defining the time to reach $\gamma_{inc}=0.6$ and obtain a scaling-law dependence $\tau_{SF}\propto k^{-0.91(3)}$, slightly delayed from the ideal instant response $ k^{-1}$.
+We performed numerical calculations by the Gutzwiller mean field theory (GMFT) \cite{Gutzwiller03, Kuba2005Gutzwiller}, finding it consistent with the experimental results (Fig.~\ref{F2}\textbf{c}).
+However, once the trap depth is above $V_c$, $\gamma_{inc}$ starts to furcate and show retarded or oscillating responses depending on $k$.

-For a slow ramp ($k\le 4 E_r/$ms), the response in the MI region is trying to approach a steady state with a {dynamical} relaxation time $\tau_{MI}$.
-In Fig~2\textbf{d}, we extract $\tau_{MI}$ based on the time duration to reach $\gamma_{MI}=0.9$ from the time at trap depth $13 E_r$ \cite{CChinKBMZ}.
-It shows a scaling-law dependency: $\tau_{MI}\propto k^{-{0.53(5)}}$.
-In SI, we verify that the exponent near $-0.5$ is not sensitive to the end point MI fraction $\gamma_{MI}$ we choose.
-The KZM predicts the dependence of the critical time $\tau$ on the ramping rate $k$ in a form of \cite{CChinKBMZ, 2012EDemler,NJPKuno_KZ,PRAKuno_KZ}
+For a slow ramp ($ k\le 4 E_r/$ms), the response in the MI region is trying to approach the steady state with a dynamical relaxation time $\tau_{MI}$.
+In Fig.~2\textbf{d}, we extract $\tau_{MI}$ based on the time duration to reach $\gamma_{inc} = 0.9$ from the time at trap depth $13 E_r$ \cite{CChinKBMZ}.
+It shows a scaling-law dependence {of non-adiabatic response $\tau_{MI}\propto k^{-0.50(5)}$ for $k\geq 0.7E_r$/ms.} In SI-{VI}, we verify that the exponent near $-0.5$ is not sensitive to the end point $\gamma_{inc}$ we choose.
+The KZM predicts the dependence of the {freeze-out time} $\tau$ on the ramping rate $k$ to be \cite{CChinKBMZ, 2012EDemler,NJPKuno_KZ,PRAKuno_KZ}